'That's the end of that race!' - Trump knocks Democrats over healthcare for immigrants

 Trump has promised to build a wall along the U.S. border with Mexico and has declared a national emergency over the number of people crossing into the United States from the south.

+The president is in Osaka meeting with world leaders at the Group of 20 summit, but as is customary for him when he travels abroad, he was focused at least in part on goings-on back home.

-The president is in Japan, attending the G20 summit of world leaders there.
-During a meeting with German Chancellor Angela Merkel, Trump could not help weighing in on the debate going on back in the United States.
+During a meeting with German Chancellor Angela Merkel, Trump could not help mentioning the Democratic debate.

 “You know they have a debate going on,” he said to Merkel.
 “They had the first debate last night.
 I don’t know if you saw.
 It wasn’t very exciting, I can tell you that.”

-Trump said he looked forward to spending time with Merkel rather than watching the debate.
+Trump said he looked forward to spending time with Merkel rather than watching the show.
 The German leader, who worked closely with Republican President George W. Bush and Democratic President Barack Obama during her tenure, kept a straight face.

+Thursday was the second night of two debates among 20 candidates who are running for the Democratic presidential nomination to take on Trump in the November 2020 election.

+Trump’s campaign said both nights would prove to be a boost for the White House incumbent.

+Trump is fond of making fun of the Democratic candidates, assigning pejorative nicknames in the same way that he did to his Republican and Democratic opponents in 2016.
+On Thursday, the Republican National Committee, while refraining from nicknames, said the Democratic field was one of extremists.

+“Their policies are extreme and out of touch with the realities facing everyday Americans,” RNC Chairwoman Ronna McDaniel said in a statement.

-Reporting by Jeff Mason in New York and Roberta Rampton in Osaka, Japan; Editing by Colleen Jenkins; editing by Jonathan Oatis
+Reporting by Jeff Mason in New York and Roberta Rampton in Osaka, Japan; Editing by Colleen Jenkins and Jonathan Oatis